PythonSJL/PyPyNum/README.md

 │       ├── leggauss(polynomial: Any) -> Any
 │       ├── legpoly(n: Any) -> Any
 │       └── poly(terms: Any) -> Any
+├── pprinters
+│   ├── CLASS
+│   └── FUNCTION
+│       └── pprint_matrix(matrix: Any, style: Any, output: Any) -> Any
 ├── random
 │   ├── CLASS
 │   └── FUNCTION